bartvanhoey/AbpGenericHttpServiceRepo/GenericHttpService/HowToCreateGenericHTTPServiceToconsumeWebAPI.md

-# How to Create a Generic HTTP Service to consume a Web API
+# How to create a Generic HTTP Service to consume a Web API

 ## Generics: Write Once, Use Every Time